Meditation

 For these reasons, regular meditation practice is now increasingly recommended by many physicians and other health practitioners.

-While the side-benefits can be welcomed and enjoyed, the primary purpose of meditation practice is to elicit clear states of consciousness and to facilitate progressive, authentic spiritual growth.
+While side benefits can be welcomed and enjoyed, the primary purpose of meditation practice is to elicit clear states of consciousness and to facilitate progressive, authentic spiritual growth.

 Tuesday Meditations